 Perhaps the biggest challenge for an individual in truly embracing Loving Kindness, is how to relate to other beings who aren’t in a reciprocal state of being.
 For any number of reasons, other beings may not be feeling that Loving Kindness is the way for them in general, or even in just a particular moment of interaction, or perhaps they are acting out from a wound they carry.
 This phenomenon is inherent in nature in the ways that a wild animal may see us as a meal, rather than a friend.
 One way this plays out in humans is when a person may not even believe in the value of Loving Kindness or believe that it would never be reciprocated even if they did.
 To embody Loving Kindness towards even those who are incapable of reciprocating is perhaps the highest form of Love.
 Firm boundaries from our own self-Love (sovereignty) ensures we are also honoring ourselves.

 Let us also remember that the level of Loving Kindness one is experiencing from others is completely subjective.
-One other big challenge for folks engaging in this conversation is to remember that our interpretations of others intentions are going through our own lenses of perception based on our past experiences.
-Perhaps the most Loving Kind thing we can do is to empathize with others expressions first– before considering the level of Loving Kindness that may or may not be present.
+Another big challenge for folks engaging in this conversation is to remember that our interpretations of others’ intentions are going through our own lenses of perception based on our past experiences.
+Perhaps the most Loving Kind thing we can do is to empathize with others’ expressions first – before considering the level of Loving Kindness that may or may not be present.
 This is, indeed, deep work.

 There is another challenge for those of us who offer our gifts in the world through the use of our brilliant, calculating minds.
-Since we may often allow our minds to run amok in honor of it’s fabulous abilities, there is a rule to remember: Lead with the heart– and only from that place, allow the mind to shine in it’s brilliance by calculating the most optimal path towards Loving Kindness.
+Since we may often allow our minds to run amok in honor of it’s fabulous abilities, there is a rule to remember: Lead with the heart – and only from that place, allow the mind to shine in it’s brilliance by calculating the most optimal path towards Loving Kindness.
 We are all necessary.
 Everyone gets to play.
-Optimizing Loving Kindness is still very much an engineering task.
+Optimizing Loving Kindness is still very much an engineering task, both inner and outer.

 The dichotomy between Love and Control is not a new concept.
 It is a slightly different twist on the same dichotomy that we explain to children by asking them to be “nice” instead of “selfish”.
 In fact, it has even been made into a computer simulation.